nitrogen-lang/nitrogen/docs/stdlib/io.md

 ## print(args...): null

 Print will print all args to standard output with NO space between them.
+It an arg is an object with a `toString` method, that method will be called and the return value will be printed.

 ## println(args...): null